jtart/react-universal-app/README.md

 ### Server

-To render your app on a server, uni exposes a `render` function.
+uni doesn't make assumptions about what your server setup will look like, and which gives you the power to setup as you please.
+It provides you with a single API for the server, `render`, which will return a statusCode and HTML.

 #### `await render(url, routes, scripts, ?serverWrapper): { statusCode, html }`
-`render` is an asynchronous function that will render your React application and return you a status code and HTML, for you to do with as you wish.
+`render` is an asynchronous function that will render your React application and return a status code and HTML.
+If uni fails to render, a status code and `null` HTML will be returned.

 `render` accepts the following arguments:
 - `url` - a [Node.JS HTTP URL-like object](https://nodejs.org/api/http.html#http_message_url)
 - `routes` - an array of React Router routes
-- `scripts` - an array of URLs that that will be used to create deferred script tags.
-These scripts likely contain a client-side bundle of the React application, but don't have to be
+- `scripts` - an array of URLs that that will be used to create deferred script elements, injected below the main body of the page.
+These scripts likely contain a client-side bundle of the React application, but don't have to
 - `?serverWrapper` - an optional HOC that wraps the React application in the server-side render.
-See [wrappers](#wrappers) for more information
+See [plugging in libraries](#plugging-in-libraries) for more information on wrappers

 ```JavaScript
   // server.js